 Combine any number of these marketing techniques to keep shoppers interested:

-- Update social media regularly.
+• Update social media regularly.
 Maintain an active social media presence for your boutique to keep followers intrigued, engage with customers and source ideas for products.
-While Instagram, Facebook and Twitter are obvious platforms, you should also consider creating content for TikTok that displays your products or demonstrates helpful tips related to them.
+Instagram, Facebook and TikTok are staple platforms.
+There, you can also create content that displays your products or demonstrates helpful tips related to them.

 How to choose a POS system for your boutique